The Easy Way To Get Organized and Build Your WordPress Website Like a Pro

 You’ve now got your site just to way you want it to look and containing the content you think is best.
 Now you want to see your website at the top of search returns.
 You’ve done all you can with content graphics and technical SEO.
 What’s next?

 - Cultivate relationships with other websites whether in your industry or not.
 Try to get an many of them to link to your content.
-These are called inbound links and search engines consider content more important when other website point to it.
+These are called inbound links and search engines consider content more important when other websites point to it.

 - Add outbound links to your content.
-While not as powerful to search engines it does show them that you are referring to other information and they like that.
+While not as powerful to search engines, it does show them that you are referring to other information and they like that.

 - Keep refining your content and adding to it.
 Fresh content is noticed by search engines and helps you rank higher.

 - Write a blog.
 Whether you call it “Blog” or News” or “Latest Information,” it is fresh content and, if your stuff is interesting others will link to it and add to your inbound links.